01alp/JavaScriptProjects/Space Shooter Game/README.md

 Different Maps ✅

 Watching intro video Sound on is recommended!

+- Just start from home.html open with live Server Vs code extension recommended.
+- Or run main.go and ctrl+click on console: "Server listening on http://localhost:8080/home.html"

 In a world where AI and machine learning had reshaped society, the Code Defenders emerged as a beacon of hope.
 The story began with the rise of these skilled programmers turned space pilots, who harnessed their gaming expertise to combat the alien invasion threatening Earth.